Chris Kelly (ice hockey): Ottawa Senators

-Kelly was drafted 94th overall by the Ottawa Senators in the 1999 NHL Entry Draft.
+Kelly was drafted 94th overall by the Ottawa Senators in the 1999 NHL entry draft.
 He spent one year in the American Hockey League (AHL) with the Grand Rapids Griffins and three seasons in the same league with the Binghamton Senators.
 He also played with the Muskegon Fury (of the UHL) for four games (recovering from an injury).
 In 2004–05, he had finished fifth in the AHL in plus-minus with +30.
 He also finished fifth on Binghamton with 60 points, as the team finished fourth overall in the League.
 When he was a professional rookie in 2001–02, he helped the Griffins finish fourth in the AHL.
 In his two final seasons in Binghamton, Kelly served as team captain.

 Kelly made his NHL debut on February 5, 2004, in a match against the Toronto Maple Leafs, one of four games he appeared in with Ottawa during 2003–04.
 In his rookie season of 2005–06, he became a regular in Ottawa's line-up, appearing in all of the team's 82 games and registering 30 points whilst playing in a checking role.
-The following season, he was a member of the Senators team that advanced to the 2007 Stanley Cup Finals.
+The following season, he was a member of the Senators team that advanced to the 2007 Stanley Cup Final.

 On July 31, 2007, he re-signed with the Senators to a one-year contract worth $1.263 million.
 Kelly was set to become an unrestricted free agent on July 1, 2008, but again re-signed with the Senators on a four-year contract extension worth $8.5 million on June 20, 2008.

 Kelly during his 300th game with the Senators.